Pakistan–Turkey relations: Pakistan and Turkey relations in present times

 Relations of the two countries have been strong with Prime Minister Imran Khan visiting Turkey followed by a visit of Pakistan by President Recep Tayyip Erdogan in February 2020.
-Pakistanis enjoy the gracious attitude of ordinary Turks towards Pakistanis and are often termed as Kardeş(brother).
+Pakistanis enjoy the gracious attitude of ordinary Turks towards Pakistanis and are often termed as Kardeş (brother).
 Turkish television shows have huge popularity in Pakistan with recently the Turkish show Ertugrul Ghazi, Payitaht Abdülhamid being dubbed by Pakistan Television Corporation in the Urdu language, and has taken the country by storm.
 Erdoğan became one of the few world leaders to be given an opportunity to make give a speech in the Pakistani parliament and he is quoted saying "I pray that Allah (God) makes the solidarity between us strong and permanent" and "As in the past, we will continue to stand by Pakistan in the future".
 Both the countries announced dual citizenship under the citizenship initiative, in which the citizens of Pakistan and Turkey would be able to attain joint citizenship and dual passports.
 Pakistani and Turkish Armed Forces also hold many joint training sessions and Turkey imports arms from Pakistan.

-On July 27, 2021, the first trilateral meeting of the Chairman of the National Assembly (Milli Majlis) of Azerbaijan, Sahiba Gafarova, the Chairman of the Grand National Assembly of Turkey, Mustafa Shentop, and the Chairman of the National Assembly of Pakistan, Asad Geysar, took place.
+On July 27, 2021, the first trilateral meeting of the Chairman of the National Assembly (Milli Majlis) of Azerbaijan, Sahiba Gafarova, the Chairman of the Grand National Assembly of Turkey, Mustafa Shentop, and the Chairman of the National Assembly of Pakistan, Asad Qaiser, took place.

 During the meeting, the text of Baku Declaration was discussed and approved.
 The Declaration emphasizes the importance of historical and cultural ties, strengthening parliamentary dialogue and cooperation, establishment of peace, stability and development in these regions and et cetera.

 It was also decided to hold the second trilateral meeting of the chairmen in Islamabad, Pakistan in 2022.